geist-pro/geist-pro.github.io/README.md

 The way to add new content to the sections of the website is described below.
 Please follow the instructions and avoid editing any layout or asset files.
-All changes are applied automatically.
+All changes are applied automatically after being committed.

 This website uses [Jekyll](https://jekyllrb.com) and is hosted using [GitHub Pages](https://pages.github.com).
 Please refer to the official documentation if you intend to make any changes that go beyond adding new content.